dbmdz/berts/README.md

 # Changelog

+* 16.11.2020: Public release of French Europeana BERT and ELECTRA models.
 * 15.11.2020: Public release of a German GPT-2 model.
 * 11.11.2020: Public release of Ukrainian ELECTRA model.
 * 02.11.2020: Public release of Italian XXL ELECTRA model.